aristanetworks/aclabs/docs/quickstart.md

 ### Machine Types

-Different machine types are availble within Codespaces.
-As general rule, the greater the number of CPU cores, the greater number of hours that will be consumed during the runtime of a Codespace.
+Different machine types are available within Codespaces.
+As a general rule, the greater the number of CPU cores, the greater number of hours that will be consumed during a Codespace's runtime.

 [GitHub's Pricing for Paid Usage](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#pricing-for-paid-usage) chart provides the details of the `usage multiplier` for each available machine type.